msha789/Credit_Risk_Analysis/README.md

   ![image](https://user-images.githubusercontent.com/96354695/165445099-9f4eafb8-fae9-43fa-9b81-a57043c2099f.png)

 ## Ensemble Classifiers to Predict Credit Risk

-Compare two new Machine Learning models that reduce bias to predict credit risk.
-The models classified 51,366 as High Risk and 246 as Low Risk.

 BalancedRandomForestClassifier Model, two trees of the same size and equal size to the minority class are constructed to represent one for the majority class and one for the minority class.